 Retail darling Bed Bath & Beyond extends rally ahead of strategic update

-Aug 30 (Reuters) - Bed Bath & Beyond Inc's shares BBBY.O looked set to extend their rally on Tuesday ahead of a strategy update from the struggling retailer this week that has sparked hopes of the company nearing a funding deal of about $400 million.
+Aug 30 (Reuters) - Bed Bath & Beyond Inc's shares BBBY.O extended their rally on Tuesday ahead of a strategy update from the struggling retailer this week that has sparked hopes of the company nearing a funding deal of about $400 million.

-Its shares climbed 9.2% in premarket trading, adding to about 30% rise in the past two sessions since the company reiterated it would hold a conference call to provide a business and strategic update on Aug.
+Its shares climbed 6%in early trading, adding to about 30% rise in the past two sessions since the company reiterated it would hold a conference call to provide a business and strategic update on Aug.
 31.

 Reuters, citing a source, reported last week that Bed Bath & Beyond was nearing final terms with investment firm Sixth Street that would provide a loan of nearly $370 million.